 Over the past two decades, Black Locust Lumber has played a pioneering role in elevating this wood into a premium material for modern architecture and sustainable design.
 Our work has brought Black Locust into some of the most high-profile green building projects in North America, including:

 As we continue to push the boundaries of this industry, we are now expanding our marketplace with Black Locust Europe, where we have established manufacturing operations to meet the growing demand for sustainable hardwood solutions., focusing on developing new partnerships with European architects and sustainability-driven developers.
 We are also establishing distribution networks and increasing market presence through strategic marketing initiatives aimed at promoting Black Locust as a sustainable alternative for decking and siding applications.
 In Europe, Black Locust has been traditionally used for palisades and playground structures due to its natural resistance to rot and splintering.
 However, we see immense potential beyond these applications.
-Our mission is to introduce Black Locust to the European decking and siding market, providing architects and builders with a sustainable, high-performance alternative to tropical hardwoods.
+Our mission is to introduce new Black Locust lumber applications to the European decking and siding market, providing architects and builders with a sustainable, high-performance alternative to tropical hardwoods.

 At Black Locust Lumber, we believe in pushing the boundaries of sustainable building materials.
 As the demand for eco-conscious design continues to rise, Black Locust is emerging as a premier choice for architects and builders worldwide.
 Our expansion into Europe is just the beginning of a global movement to redefine how we source, use, and appreciate this incredible hardwood.